 Matthew, the publican, evangelist to the Jews

 Finally, think about this.
-When God wanted to prepare a Gospel record that was especially designed to reach the Jewish people, he chose a publican to do it, namely Matthew.
+When God wanted to prepare a Gospel record that was specially designed to reach the Jewish people, he chose a publican to do it, namely Matthew.

 Scholars have long observed the specially designed Jewish thrust of the apostle’s Gospel narrative.
 But how could such a procedure possibly be effective — especially since Matthew is more derogatory with reference to publicans than the other two Synoptic writers (Hagner, 742)?
 What literary charlatan would ever have dreamed of such a scheme?